 Proper procedures are in place to ensure sales tax is collected and reported accurately and timely for taxable events/goods.

 Any time a university department has an event or sell goods on campus, sales tax must be collected and submitted to the MS State Tax Commission.

 LONG DISTANCE PHONE CHARGES

 The department signature authority or his/her designee reviews monthly long distance phone charges.

 Monitoring long distance charges reduces the risk of an unauthorized individual using long distance codes assigned to departmental personnel, resulting in erroneous long distance charges to the department’s budget.
-The long distance report should be downloaded, reviewed, and signed for approval.
+The long distance report should be reviewed by the department's signature authority.
+Documentation (hard or electronic copy) should exist to support that long distance charges have been reviewed .
 Any personal calls made using a departmental charge code MUST be repaid to the university.
 Best practice is to refrain from using a departmental charge code for personal calls.

 Helpful Guide - The local telephone and long distance monthly usage report may be found @ Long distant charges.
 If the department does not have access to this report, contact the Help Desk at 266-4357.